taublcgi/checkout/README.md

 </p>
 <p>
 2 addition JUnit tests added.
-<ol><li>One to test the adding 3 oranges and 2 apples with 3 for 2 promotion on the oranges and 2 for 1 promotion on apples.
+<ul><li>One to test the adding 3 oranges and 2 apples with 3 for 2 promotion on the oranges and 2 for 1 promotion on apples.
 The total price should be the same as 2 oranges and 1 apple.
 </li>
 <li>
 The other test is negative to check that negative prices for items cannot be set.
 This should raise an exception.